asim14875111/to-do-list/README.md

 # TODO List

-This is a simple TODO (Where you can add new entries,drag and drop them and delete them) application.
+This is a simple TODO (Where you can add new entries,drag and drop them and delete them) list.

 ## Features